 The intent of this requirement is to ensure that a race officer candidate has both the technical and people skills to work successfully with a variety of volunteers, competitors and boats in a variety of conditions.
 Because venues vary widely within regions and around the country, the candidate’s ARO will have discretion when determining what qualifies as an out-of-venue event.

 Local Sailing Organization Endorsement:

-An endorsement is required from a flag officer of the candidate’s yacht club, sailing center or fleet confirming that he or she is a member, employee or volunteer in good standing and has the organization’s endorsement.
+An endorsement is required from a flag officer or the equivalent of the candidate’s yacht club, sailing center or fleet confirming that he or she is a member, employee or volunteer in good standing and has the organization’s endorsement.
 Guidance and further explanation of this process can be obtained by consulting the applicant’s ARO.